codeenigma/ce-deploy/docs/roles/database_backup/database_backup-mysql.md

   mysql_password_path: "/tmp/.ce-deploy/{{ project_name }}_{{ build_type }}_{{ build_number }}"
   # Uncomment to login with MySQL socket instead of TCP/IP (e.g. for MariaDB after secure set-up)
   #mysql_unix_socket: /run/mysqld/mysqld.sock
-  # Number of dumps/db to keep.
-Note this is independant from the build codebases.
-  keep: 10
   # This can be one of the following:
   # - rotate:
   # Generates a new user/pwd pair per builds.